DebdawipayanMaiti/CS2201/README.md

 # CS2201
 This repository contains my coursework and projects for CS2201.
-It includes Python scripts, assignments, and project files that showcase my understanding of key computer science concepts, such as algorithms, data structures, and problem-solving, from the course.
+It includes Python scripts, assignments, and project files that showcase my understanding of key computer science concepts, such as algorithms, data structures, and problem-solving, from the course.Here Set1 to Set8 is my solution for that specific question sets in different weeks.